smsheehan/NYC_Citibike_Challenge/README.md

 Two additional analyses that should be performed are:
 * profitability of annual subscriptions vs single use customer rides.
 * tourism rates between the two cities along with distance between tourist destinations in Des Moines.
-If locations of interest to tourists are too far from each other, bikes may not be an attractive option for these customers.
+If locations of interest to Des Moines tourists are too far from each other, bikes may not be an attractive option for these customers.